rasfa98/music-manager/README.md

 ![Logical model](/diagrams/logical-model.png)

-Since a track cannot be found using only the given attributes I gave it an ID just to avoid using weak entity sets.
-This is also the case for the producer.
+Since an album cannot be found using only the given attributes I gave it an ID just to avoid using weak entity sets.
+This is also the case for the tracks and producers.

 The reason for not including the producer and track attribues in the entity set **Albums** was to minimize redundancy.
 If we have multiple producers for an album the tuple would be duplicated and the only difference would be the producer.
 The same problem occures if the track attributes were included.
-I reasoned that an album can only have a single band, genre and label so that's why they are included in the entity set.
+I reasoned that an album can only have a single title, band, genre, year and label so that's why they are included in the entity set.
 I found it okay to duplicate the tuples if the same album exists on multiple devices since I think it's required.

 The relationship between **Albums** and **Tracks** is _many-many_ since an album can include any number of tracks and a specific track can be present on multiple albums (collection of best songs etc.).
-Between **Albums** and **Producers** the relation is also _many-many_ since a producer can produce many albums and a album can have multiple producers.
+Between **Albums** and **Producers** the relation is also _many-many_ since a producer can produce many albums and an album can have multiple producers.

 ## 3. Design in SQL